Trial Search Results

 - Written informed consent from parent/guardian for minor participants.

-- Written assent from minor participants as appropriate (e.g., above the age of 7 years
+- Written assent from minor participants as appropriate (e.g., at and above the age of 7

 - Use of effective birth control by female participants of childbearing potential.

 - History of cardiovascular disease, including uncontrolled or inadequately controlled

 - Individuals less than 20 kg in weight at start of the study

 - History of severe anaphylaxis to participant-specific foods that will be used in this

 study, defined as neurological compromise or requiring intubation.

 - History of chronic disease (other than asthma, atopic dermatitis or allergic rhinitis)

 that is, or is at significant risk of becoming, unstable or requiring a change in